 - Click the Connect button

-- Select the sender component
+- Select a sender and a receiver component

 - Choose a Message Set from the dropdown